 All other applicants should file a Registration Application, complete the Placement Examination, and have high school and/or college transcripts sent to the Registration Office at the local YCCD campus.
-Applicants will be given an orientation appointment in which the applicant will meet with a counselor to discuss educational plans and select appropriate courses for registration.
+Applicants will complete orientation and meet with a counselor to discuss educational plans and select appropriate courses for registration.